zout3/overlapping-ellipses-recognition/README.md

 # Notes

-Run test.m to see an example of ellipse recognition
+Run "MATLAB/test.m" to see an example of ellipse recognition The code reads input image "example.jpg" from the pics directory and produces output "result.jpg" in the pics directory

 # Example